 When a child or youth faces mental health or other challenges, it can impact many parts of his or her life— from school performance to behavior at home and in the community.
 Our team works alongside families as they face these challenges, often providing support individually and to the family as a whole.

 TTQ runs during the fall and spring and is made possible by community members who dedicate their time to coaching and volunteering.
 Each year, more than 150 volunteer coaches are needed.
 You don’t have to be a runner to be a coach!
-If you would like to learn more, please contact Vicki.
+If you would like to learn more, please contact Kimber.

 Our counseling services guide individuals as they adapt and navigate their next steps toward greater well-being.
 Our team of highly-trained therapists can help individuals deal with a variety of concerns, including depression, anxiety, substance use, stress, anger, grief and loss, trauma, family relationship issues and more.
 Learn about our qualified team of therapists here.

 court appointed special advocates (CASA) of ottawa county